rcqls/Rulia/README.md

 be viewed as a tool similar to `Rcpp` but using the `julia` language instead of `C++`.

-Also, you can visit to [Rencontres R 2024 (Vannes)](https://cqls.dyndoc.fr/Rulia/talk) to have a presentation of the `Rulia` package.
+Also, you can visit [Rencontres R 2024 (Vannes)](https://cqls.dyndoc.fr/Rulia/talk) to have a presentation of the `Rulia` package.